Maxwell20/ArangoAnimialsAPI/README.md

 ## to run the app from the main project directory : depricated - keeping for reference
     uvicorn app.main:app --reload
 ## to run the app from the main project directory : use this instead since we initialize objects in main and main starts uvicorn
+### note: the environment variables in the .env file may only work from vscode for development, in deployment they will come from the docker file
     python main.py

 point your browser to http://127.0.0.1:8000 to verify the app is running